rquiroz32/Plawyright_Project/README.md

 # Playwright Project

 ## Description
 This was a take home assessment I completed for an Automation Engineer role in which I was provided a fictional Next.js app, and I was asked to write at least one automation test per filter.
-All of my code can be found in the test directory.
+All of my code can be found in the "tests" directory.

 ### Requirements